Cilic’s 33 aces put him in 1st French Open semi at age 33

 Cilic was the runner-up to Federer at Wimbledon in 2017 and the Australian Open in 2018; the latter had been Cilic’s most recent trip to a Slam semifinal.

-On Friday, Cilic will take on No. 8 Casper Ruud or unseeded Holger Rune for a spot in the final.
+On Friday, Cilic will take on No. 8 Casper Ruud for a spot in the final.
 The other men’s semifinal is 13-time French Open champion Rafael Nadal, who eliminated Novak Djokovic in the quarterfinals, against No. 3 Alexander Zverev.

-Ruud and Rune were playing each other Wednesday night for the last semifinal berth.

-Either way, Cilic will have a big edge in experience.
-His opponent will have youth on his side, either way: Ruud is 23; Rune just turned 19 in April.

 When he had a physical exam at the end of 2021, he said, his doctor told him: ”Your body’s like 25.”